hongdream/Fed-HIRE/README.md

 * scikit-learn 1.5.2

-## Run

-The datasets are stored in the 'dataset' folder.
+## The datasets are stored in the 'dataset' folder.
 Click the 'main.py' file to run the code.